Terms and Conditions of Sale

 These Terms and Conditions will apply to any contract between us for the sale of publications to you (contract) pursuant to website orders and orders placed by telephone, post or email and are entered into on the assumption that you are contracting as business and not as a consumer as defined in the Consumer Contracts (information, cancellation and additional charges) Regulations 2013 or any other applicable consumer legislation.
 If this is not the case, you should let us know and we will provide you with our terms and conditions for the sale of our Publications to consumers.
 Please read these Terms and Conditions carefully and make sure that you understand them, before ordering any publications from us.
 Please note that before placing an order you will be asked to agree to these Terms and Conditions.
 If you refuse to accept these Terms and Conditions, you will not be able to order any publications from us.

-We amend these Terms and Conditions from time to time as set out in clause 5.
+We amend these Terms and Conditions from time to time as set out in clause 6.
 Every time you wish to order publications, please check these Terms and Conditions to ensure you understand the terms which will apply at that time.
-These Terms and Conditions were published in April 2018.
+These Terms and Conditions are updated as of 27 June 2018.

 1. Information about us